-- The track is worn beyond specification (5 mm) (See Figure 6-1) - The track is damaged, bent or corroded.
+- The track is worn beyond specification (0.2 in.).
+(See Figure 6-1) - The track is damaged, bent or corroded.

 In conjunction with specified inspections, maintenance shall be performed by a competent person or a qualified mechanic.

 6.3 Preventive Maintenance & Inspection Schedule